-Microwave Communications Asc.
-Professor Ioannis Vardiambasis , Director of the Laboratory of Telecommunications & Electromagnetic Applications, Directors of the Division of Telecommunications & Networks, Director of the MSc in "Telecommunication & Automation Systems" at the Department of Electronic Engineering of the Hellenic Mediterranean University, ivardia@hmu.gr 3rd Year and above 3-ECTS Based on the 5-year undergraduate curriculum of the Electronic Engineering Department of HMU (Course 811), but modified according to the actual workload of the Erasmus students.
-Basic knowledge of engineering electromagnetics (electromagnetic fields and waves, Maxwell equations, boundary conditions, boundary value problems, etc.) Microwaves are widely used in radar (shipping, meteorology, air traffic control), terrestrial and satellite telecommunication links, medicine (tomography, hyperthermia), astrophysics (star observation), physics (spectroscopy, acceleration), industry, in everyday life (microwave ovens, antennas, vehicle speed measurement).
+Course Title Microwave Communications Instructor Asc.
+Professor loannis Vardiambasis , Director of the Laboratory of Telecommunications & Electromagnetic Applications, Directors of the Division of Telecommunications & Networks, Director of the MSc in "Telecommunication & Automation Systems" at the Department of Electronic Engineering of the Hellenic Mediterranean University, ivardia@hmu.gr Study level 3rd Year and above ECTS 4-ECTS Based on the 5-year undergraduate curriculum of the Electronic Engineering Department of HMU (Course 811), but modified according to the actual workload of the Erasmus students.
+Prerequisite Basic knowledge of engineering electromagnetics (electromagnetic fields and waves, Maxwell equations, boundary conditions, boundary value problems, etc.) Learning Outcomes Microwaves are widely used in radar (shipping, meteorology, air traffic control), terrestrial and satellite telecommunication links, medicine (tomography, hyperthermia), astrophysics (star observation), physics (spectroscopy, acceleration), industry, in everyday life (microwave ovens, antennas, vehicle speed measurement).
 On the other hand, the future of wireless communications (5G, MIMO) is based on millimeter waves.
 Therefore, familiarity of the electronic/telecommunication engineers with microwave theory, millimeter waves and their applications is necessary.
 This course properly prepares students for a career in the rapidly evolving telecommunications industry.
 The aim of this course is to familiarize electronic/telecommunication engineers with the technology of microwave and millimeter waves and their applications, in order to fully understand the operation of wired and wireless telecommunication systems.
-Upon completion of this course students will have acquired the necessary knowledge and skills, the appropriate tools for dealing with practical applications related to waveguides and antennas, as well as the experience to design and optimize real telecommunication systems, in order to: + select the most appropriate propagation mean and spectrum part for each telecommunication system, + analyze any transmission line and propagation mean, + evaluate the performance of telecommunication systems based on the propagation means it is using, + analyze and design wired and wireless telecommunication systems, and + design telecommunication systems using different transmission lines.
-Upon successful completion of the course, the students will: + understand the theory of microwaves and electromagnetic wave propagation in a unified manner, in order to use them for the analysis and design of wireless telecommunications links,
+Upon completion of this course students will have acquired the necessary knowledge and skills, the appropriate tools for dealing with practical applications related to waveguides and antennas, as well as the experience to design and optimize real telecommunication systems, in order to: + select the most appropriate propagation mean and spectrum part for each telecommunication system, + analyze any transmission line and propagation mean, + evaluate the performance of telecommunication systems based on the propagation means it is using, + analyze and design wired and wireless telecommunication systems, and + be able to supervise and maintain wired and wireless telecommunication systems, and + design telecommunication systems using different transmission lines.
+Upon successful completion of the course, the students will: + understand the theory of microwaves and electromagnetic wave propagation in a unified manner, in order to use them for the analysis and design of wireless telecommunications links, + familiarize with the various phenomena at microwave and millimeter-wave frequencies,